-The parts in black are more about teaching, in green it’s more about PC
+The parts in black are more about teaching, in green it’s more about Permaculture

 This intense week long course was about teaching permaculture – different strategies to engage groups of adults and teenagers, sharing knowledge about learners needs, a host of ideas for games and dynamics, reflections on the structure and flow of a course.
 Here are some of the highlights for me, and top quotes from our insanely knowledgeable course facilitator Rosemary Morrow.

 - Teacher ethics – “OFFER – clear accurate verifiable information.
 LANGUAGE – succint and respectful INTERACT with learners as aware trustworthy and knowledgeable” Rosemary Morrow.
 Rowe’s ethics are a great example, and as teachers, the activity of clarifying our own ethics is fundamental.
 I’m a HUGE fan of the word verifiable here’s a quote: “Westerners are increasingly opinionated but are less verifiable“

 - Because permaculture is everything, and everything is connected, we as teachers are aware of the interlinked elements of our Learning Ecosystem – Learning space, learners, teachers, teaching methods, tools.

 - “We are all at different places on the journey” Remember this in your class code – no assumptions or judgements we just go learning.

 - To check understanding give learners a real chance to ask by using questions you can’t just say yes to: “What’s not clear?”
 “Is anything unclear?”

 - “Is anyone else doing anything else like Permaculture?
 In 30 years, no one has come up with anything better, we’ve just made improvements to the original ideas.
 Permaculture is unique”

 - “Don’t mistake traditional for what’s good to repair the Earth“

 - Have a look at a free online course “Designed Resilience to Disaster”